 Wayne: Phil, we were there.
 Have you gone mental?
 Hello!

 - All Asians Know Martial Arts: Applies to both Cassandra and her dad.

 - All There in the Script: Terry is the only member of Wayne and Garth's crew to be named on-screen.
 The other two are Neil and Alan.
 It's easy to tell which is which because Neil is the only member (besides Terry) to appear in both movies.
 Alternatively, anyone who watched Encino/California Man will recognize Alan as Matt Wilson.

 - The Alleged Car: Garth's "mirthmobile," a sky blue AMC Pacer with flames rather inappropriately painted on the sides.Phil: Okay, it passed inspection... barely.

-- Almighty Janitor: Chris Farley plays a security guard with an uncanny ability to supply exposition.
+- Almighty Janitor: Chris Farley (in his first-ever feature film role) plays a security guard with an uncanny ability to supply exposition.

 - Aroused by Their Voice: Handsome Dan's voice is so sexy that Wayne and Garth assume he's a ladies' man.
 He turns out to be Harry Shearer.Garth: God, Handsome Dan is so cool.
 He must get a million chicks.

 Wayne: I bet he's totally studly and buffed.

 Garth: With a voice like that he's gotta be a babe magnet.

 - Artistic License – Law: There is a police officer who thinks nothing of subjecting a person to a cavity search on almost no grounds whatsoever.
 You really need probable cause to violate a person's privacy like that in reality - and they wouldn't do it openly, right there on the side of the road, during a traffic stop.

 - Except this has happened in real life, leading to criminal charges and lawsuits.